What is ethical banking? Are ethical investments good value? What are examples of ethical banks?

 Compare current accounts from different providers and find a bank that works for you.

-Ethical banking isn't just about not investing in certain things – they will often try to encourage positive social change and promote environmental sustainability in their policies too.
+Ethical banking isn't just about not investing in certain companies or projects.
+In fact ethical banks will often try to encourage positive social change and promote environmental sustainability in their policies too.
+With the rise of the green movement, growing support for environmental activities such as Greta Thunberg, and a feeling among younger people that their money should be working for good, ethical banking is coming to the fore.

 Some ethical banks also aim to be more transparent than regular banks, and to share more information about their practices with their customers.